Italian prosecutors seek answers from four Egyptian suspects over Regeni murder | Law-Order

 Italian prosecutors said on Thursday they had wrapped up their investigation into the disappearance and murder of student Giulio Regeni in Cairo in 2016, and named four senior members of Egypt's security forces as possible suspects.

-In a statement, the prosecutors said all four were suspected of having a role in the "aggravated kidnapping" of Regeni, while one of them, a major in Egypt's general intelligence, might also face charges of "conspiracy to commit aggravated murder".
+In a statement, the prosecutors said all four were suspected of having a role in the "aggravated kidnapping" of Regeni.
+It said one of them, a major in Egypt's general intelligence, might also face charges of "conspiracy to commit aggravated murder".
 The prosecutors gave the four men 20 days to submit statements or ask to be heard in the case.
 After that time, the investigators will decide whether or not to seek their trial.

+Under Italian law, suspects can be tried in absentia.
+There was no immediate comment from Egyptian authorities.
+Egyptian officials have repeatedly denied any involvement in his killing.

 Intelligence and security sources told Reuters in 2016 that police had arrested Regeni outside a Cairo metro station and then transferred him to a compound run by Homeland Security.
 The police denied this and in a statement on Nov.
 30, Egypt's public prosecution said it had evidence against a criminal gang accused of robbing Regeni but believed that "the material perpetrator" of the murder remains unknown.